Wilden AODD Pumps for Titanium Dioxide Pigment Manufacturing

 So what did that mean for the customer?
 The comparison breaks down like this:

 - The Wilden pump required less energy and air consumption to run.
-With each pump running 24/7, we were able to show +/-$2,500.00 air consumption yearly savings—meaning the Yamada pump would consume almost twice as much air as the Wilden.
+With each pump running 24/7, we could show +/-$2,500.00 air consumption yearly savings—meaning the Yamada pump would consume almost twice as much air as the Wilden.

-- The Wilden pump had a higher flow rate with greater efficiency that translated to almost $3,800 savings per pump per year, and a single Wilden pump could accommodate the customer’s flow requirements better than two Yamada pumps.
+- The Wilden pump had a higher flow rate with greater efficiency, translating to almost $3,800 in savings per pump per year.
+A Wilden pump could better accommodate the customer's flow requirements than two Yamada pumps.